-- A. References and Additional Sources of Information - B. Excerpts from "Ecological Communities of New York State" - C. List of Soils and Hydric Soils - D. List of Bird Species Observed in the Town of Canandaigua - E. List of Native Plants - F. Town Code References to "Natural Resource Inventory"
+- A. References and Additional Sources of Information - B. Map of and Excerpts from "Ecological Communities of New York State" - C. List of Soils and Hydric Soils - D. List of Bird Species Observed in the Town of Canandaigua - E. List of Native Plants - F. Town Code References to "Natural Resource Inventory"